replicatedhq/chartsmith/chartsmith-app/knowledge.md

       - Validate isComplete as boolean type rather than checking for undefined
       - Backend sends snake_case (is_complete), normalize to camelCase (isComplete) before updating state
       - For streaming UI transitions, check isComplete on last message before showing next step
+  - For multiple spinners in a list:
+    - Use min-width to maintain circular shape
+    - Set fixed animationDuration for synchronization
+    - Keep spinners small (h-4 w-4) for list items
+    - For subtle spinners in lists:
+      - Use single border instead of double
+      - Match opacity with surrounding icons
+      - Keep size consistent with other list icons
       - When replacing optimistic items:
         - Match by workspace ID and temp ID prefix
         - Remove optimistic items when real ones arrive